Injured on a Job Site? Our Philadelphia Construction Accident Lawyers Demand Maximum Compensation

 What to Do After a Construction Site Accident in Philadelphia

-1. Report the injury to your supervisor and insist on an incident log.
+Report the accident to your site supervisor and request a copy of the incident report.

 Frequently Asked Questions